arvindcheenu/Matercolors/README.md

 </p>
 <br>

+> **✨ New in v.2.2.10 : Skyrocketing Productivity!**
+>
+> Updated version to match Semantic Versioning Standards.
+>
+> Removed the residual options that were missed in the latest major version.
+>
+> Most importantly,direct dot access functionality has been added to the constructor so that one can **quickly access the colors they need across palettes**.

 > **✨ New in v.2.0 : Lose some features, Gain even more!**
 >
-> `shades` and `accents` helpers are removed as they were redundant.
+> `shades` and `accents` are completely removed as they were redundant.
 They are replaced by a `makePalette` helper function.
 This freed up some space for new palette generators for building `analogous` and `triadic` palettes.
 >
 > As color conversions can be done by other libraries, these helpers were removed to make API more expressive.
 >